Get a Jumpstart on College

 - Building your leadership skills through interactive activities

-- Make friends and receive continued support during the rest of your college career (monthly small group meetings and semester check-ins during your first year; ongoing opportunities for student engagement; workshops and meetings with the program director annually)
+- Making friends and receiving continued support during the rest of your college career (monthly small group meetings and semester check-ins during the first year; ongoing opportunities for student engagement; workshops and meetings with the program director annually)

-The Office of Multicultural and First-Generation Student Support provides ongoing opportunities for student engagement as well as student success workshops on various topics, including internships and résumé writing.
-Students are expected to attend to ensure they are supported throughout their transition to Clark.
+The Office of Multicultural and First-Generation Student Support (MFGSS) provides ongoing opportunities for student engagement as well as student success workshops on various topics, including internships and resume writing.
+You will be expected to attend to ensure that you are supported throughout your transition to Clark.

 - 2:30 p.m. — Break